Zene09/project_1/README.md

 # Approach

 Use HTML to set up the basic framework of the page and very little CSS, as most of the objects would have to be manipulated by JavaScript.
 I intend of creating most of my objects and uploading them as images to be manipulated.
-I would create an ID for
+I would create an ID in HTML for every object to keep have more independently moving objects for JavaScript to manipulate.

 # Bonus Goal Setters